Layout

 Team Velocity

 Team velocity refers to the rate at which a product team can burn down story points.
-Tracking this product development KPI gives a product manager many valuable insights to work with.
+Tracking this product development KPI gives a product manager many valuable insights.

 Agile teams can use this metric to assess performance and better estimate the time taken for future sprints.
 It also gives product owners a good idea of the team’s capabilities and identifies improvement opportunities to help manage tasks.

 A high team velocity indicates that teams, on average, can quickly get tasks done and complete a project.
-On the other hand, a low team velocity can indicate bottlenecks and flaws in the process, or it could mean that the employees are not as skilled enough to quickly burn down story points.
+On the other hand, a low team velocity can show bottlenecks and flaws in the process, or it could mean that the employees are not sufficiently skilled to burn down story points quickly.

 Team velocity = Average number of story points retired per sprint